CaptainGG/novatech-pnl-dashboard/README.md

 ## About This Project

 NovaTech Solutions is a mid-market SaaS company.
-This dashboard replaces that workflow with an interactive, self-service P&L analysis tool designed for the CFO and FP&A team.
+This dashboard helps with an interactive, self-service P&L analysis tool designed for the CFO and FP&A team.

 The project covers the full analytics lifecycle: raw data ingestion, Power Query transformations, star schema modeling, DAX measures, dashboard design, and business storytelling.